Frequently asked questions

 How are nicobella truffles different from traditional truffles?

 The truffle ganache center (the deliciously silky inside) is traditionally made with heavy cream (some varieties also may contain butter) and sugar.
 Instead of cream we use oat milk and coconut oil to give our truffles a silky, melt-in-your-mouth consistency.
-For each flavor we add the whole food ingredient such as blueberries, green tea, and pumpkin (no flavorings or additives).
+For each Nicobella Organics flavor we add whole food ingredients such as blueberries, green tea, and pumpkin (no flavorings or additives).
 In fact many of our truffles contain more of the whole food healthy ingredient than any other ingredient.
 When you bite into a walnut truffle you are getting more walnuts than chocolate-talk about an omega-3 fix!
 We add only a touch of organic raw agave nectar or organic brown rice syrup as a sweetener (but they are more rich than they are sweet).
 Due to the amount of healthy whole food ingredients we use, the truffles are half the calories and half the sugar compared to traditional truffles.

 Why do you use 70% organic dark chocolate?